pschaus/book_lepl1402/source/part6.rst

     Stream<String> stream = Stream.of("one", "two", "three");
     System.out.println(stream.count());  // Displays: 3

-Reduction methods also exist to test to which extent the elements of a stream **satisfy a logical condition** expressed as a :ref:`predicate <fp_predicate>`:
+Reduction methods also exist to test to which extent the elements of a stream **satisfy a common logical condition** expressed as a :ref:`predicate <fp_predicate>`:

 * ``allMatch(Predicate<T> p)`` returns ``true`` if and only if all the individual elements in a ``Stream<T>`` satisfy the predicate ``p``.